 - How do we encourage an intersectional approach to bringing authenticity into leadership roles?

-- Skill of the successful or necessary evil for those who wish to be successful in systems not designed with them in mind
+- The skill or a necessary evil for those who wish to be successful in systems not designed with them in mind

 - The ubiquity of code-switching within identity communities (one interacts with friends in different ways than one would with parents and grandparents